-PepsiCo Inc. (PEP), the world’s largest snack food maker, and Theo Muller Group will begin selling premium yogurt products in the U.S. through a joint venture starting this month.
+PepsiCo Inc. (PEP:US), the world’s largest snack food maker, and Theo Muller Group will begin selling premium yogurt products in the U.S. through a joint venture starting this month.

 Muller Quaker Dairy, the partnership between Theo Muller, the largest-closely held dairy business in Germany, and Purchase, New York-based PepsiCo, will sell yogurt through supermarkets and club retailers in the Northeast and mid- Atlantic states, according to a statement today.